Demonity11/CHIP-8-Interpreter/README.md

-# CHIP-8 Emulator & Integrated ImGui Debugger
+# 2[E]mu, a CHIP-8 Interpreter & Integrated ImGui Debugger

 A high-performance **CHIP-8 Virtual Machine** implemented in **Modern C++20**.
 This project focuses on cycle-accurate emulation and provides a robust real-time debugging suite for low-level software analysis.